art-from-the-machine/Mantella/docs/pages/issues_qna.md

 </details>
 <br>

-#### FALLOUT 4 : The text input menu isn't showing up when the hotkey is pressed after the notification "Awaiting user input for X seconds"
+##### The text input menu isn't showing up when the hotkey is pressed after the notification "Awaiting user input for X seconds"
 <details>
 <summary>Details</summary>